Towards bridging the gap: Systematic sim-to-real transfer for diverse legged robots: Related Work

 \textbf{High-data approaches.} Full dynamics-based methods attempt to learn the complete robot dynamics with little or no reliance on physical priors.
 DayDreamer~\cite{wu2023daydreamer} learns world models from scratch, updating them through real-world rollouts while replaying the best policy.
 Offline world models similarly combine simulation-initialized dynamics with real-world fine-tuning~\cite{li2025offline}.
 Other approaches estimate grounded forward and inverse dynamics transformations~\cite{hanna2021grounded} to enhance simulator accuracy.

 \textbf{Online adaptation.} To cope with discrepancies that remain during deployment, online adaptation mechanisms are employed.
 Strategies include online fine-tuning~\cite{smith2022legged}, meta-learning for rapid adaptation~\cite{song2020rapidly}, and student–teacher schemes for online parameter identification~\cite{lee2020learning}.
+Recent approaches address shifts in dynamics during deployment by relying on the policy to implicitly infer or adapt to the underlying system at runtime, and can in principle recover the true system dynamics through online identification or adaptation~\cite{radosavovic2024real,li2025reinforcement}.